Groton Forest Trail Run

 The long course is about 26.5 miles with 5000 ft. of elevation gain.
 This course is 60% technical single track, 10% multi-use trail, and 30% dirt road.
 In addition to Big Deer, Little Deer, and Owls Head this course features the loops around Kettle and Osmore Ponds.

 There will be at least 4 aid stations on both the long and the short courses.
 We are working with community partners like Cross Trails Vermont and Central Vermont Runners to operate aid stations stocked with trail noshing necessities.
-We will offer racing "fuel" like Untapped products and sweet and salty snacks.
+We will offer racing "fuel" and gel products and sweet and salty snacks.
 We will also serve plain water, pickle juice and sweet, bubbly soft drinks.
 Tailwind is our endurance drink sponsor - to learn more click here: https://www.tailwindnutrition.com

 Places to Stay